SummaryRead the full fact sheet

 If you develop a rash from using an antiperspirant, you might be allergic to aluminium.
 There are antiperspirants available that do not use aluminium, so try one of those instead.

 It may also help to wear natural fabrics, such as cotton and linen, or clothes made of fabrics that wick moisture and dry faster, such as polyester blends.
-They will help you avoid body odour and won’t show underarm sweat stains as much.
+They will help you avoid body odour and will not show underarm sweat stains as much.

 You might find your feet sweat more during puberty too, which can cause foot odour.
-Try to avoid shoes made of man-made materials.
-And don’t wear the same shoes every day, so they have a chance to dry completely between wears.
+Try to avoid shoes made of man-made materials (such as PVC or human-made leather).
+Don’t wear the same shoes every day, so they have a chance to dry completely between wears.

-– which refers to whiteheads, blackheads and pimples – is caused by hormones and blocked pores in the skin.
-Some boys will get a lot of acne, and some won’t get much at all.
+Acne – which refers to whiteheads, blackheads and pimples – is caused by hormones and blocked pores in the skin.
+Some boys will get a lot of acne, and some will not get much at all.

 If you have a problem with acne, try cleansing your skin with a gentle non-soap cleanser.
 Over-the-counter acne treatment products that contain benzoyl peroxide or salicylic acid can also help.
-And try to use sunscreens and facial products that are labelled as ‘oil-free’ or ‘non-comedogenic’.
+Try to use sunscreens and facial products that are labelled as 'oil-free' or ‘non-comedogenic’.

-If these products don’t help with your acne, don’t worry, there is more you can do.
-Your doctor can refer you to a dermatologist, who can help you find a treatment.
+If these products do not help with your acne, don’t worry.
+You can visit your doctor and they can refer you to a dermatologist, who can help you find a treatment.

 Many boys are keen to get some muscle definition as they grow.
 But you need to be patient, because muscles don’t grow until later in puberty, when your body produces more testosterone.

 Until then, lifting weights can help you build strength, but not muscle.
-If you like to work out with weights, do a lot of repetitions of lighter weights rather than trying to lift heavy weights.
+If you like to work out with weights, do more repetitions of lighter weights rather than trying to lift heavy weights.
 Over-lifting can damage your growth plates, which control the length and shape of your bones.
-Injuries to these plates can negatively affect your growth.
+Injuries to these growth plates can negatively affect your growth.

 Remember that there is no ‘right’ way for your body to look.
-Focus on building a strong, healthy body, rather than growing your muscles in a particular way.
+Focus on building a strong, healthy body, rather than growing your muscles in a particular way, to look a certain way or to change the size and shape of your body.

-Friends, peers and family can also add to your body insecurities.
-They usually mean well, but sometimes a small comment about how you look can hurt.
+Friends, peers and family can also contribute to your body image.
+Even if they mean well, comments about your appearance can hurt.

 The best thing you can do is look after yourself and stay healthy.
-You will look and feel your best when you get enough sleep and exercise, and eat healthily.
+You will look and feel your best when you get enough sleep and exercise, and eat a balanced diet.

-Involving yourself in activities can also help you meet like-minded people.
-Try to hang out with people who have healthy attitudes towards their bodies, and who don’t spend their time criticising themselves or others.
+Involving yourself in activities can also help you to meet like-minded people.
+Try to hang out with people who have healthy attitudes towards their bodies, and who do not spend time commenting on their own or other people’s bodies.

 Dealing with body image issues

-If you’re struggling with issues to do with your body or self-esteem, it will help to talk to someone you can trust – perhaps a family member or friend, or your doctor.
+If you are struggling with issues to do with your body or self-esteem, it can help to talk to someone you can trust – perhaps a family member or friend, a school counsellor, or your doctor.

-Even if you aren’t having a difficult time, it’s important to see your doctor from time to time to talk about how things are going.
+Even if you are not having a difficult time, it’s important to see your doctor from time to time to talk about how things are going.
 Try to have a general check-up with your doctor at least once a year, particularly while you are going through puberty.

 Where to get help

-- Butterfly Foundation National Helpline, to talk to someone about body image concerns Tel.
-1800 22 4673
+- Butterfly Foundation for Eating Disorders National Helpline Tel.
+1800 33 4673 – to talk to someone about body image concerns